Chapter Ninety Seven

 Chapter Ninety Eight

-We’re out strolling around, Janah, the twins and me, Chloe and Amaya are doing geisha things, Nikko and Zi are at work, dear things.
+We’re out strolling around, Janah, the twins and me, Chloe and Amaya are doing geisha things, Nikko and Zi are at work, dear ones.
 It is mid morning, a bright sunny day in Manhattan.
 We gravitate to Washington Square Park, plop on benches, the girls are reading auras.

 Dasha, “Daria says that one,” she points to a middle aged man in a suit, sitting on the steps that lead down to the fountain pool, “ees not so gud now.”

 Dasha, “Not sick, does not feel gud in head.
 Sad.”

 Janah walks over and sits next to him on the step, he glances over at her, she smiles, “Lovely day today.”

 He goes for smile, only makes it to grimace, “Hadn’t noticed.”

 He’s quiet for a time, then, “Sometimes I think I’m losing my mind, or I should say, sometimes I wish I would lose my mind.”

 Janah, “You want to forget something.”